deanna-stover/coursesCNU/2021/engl350spring2021.md

 ## [TEI](https://deanna-stover.github.io/coursesCNU/2021/engl350spring2021/tei)

 You will do some basic coding--specifically, TEI (Text Encoding Initiative), a kind of XML (Extensible Markup Language)--of "The Yellow Wall-Paper" by Charlotte Perkins Stetson (or Gilman).
+Don't worry!
+It will fine!

 ## [Grant](https://deanna-stover.github.io/coursesCNU/2021/engl350spring2021/grant)